 Newspaper proprietor James Harrison, of Geelong in Victoria, was among the pioneers of refrigeration.
 He created Australia’s first vapour-compression refrigeration system using ether.

 He invented the world’s first practical vapour compression refrigeration system after noticing, when cleaning metal type with ether, that the evaporation of the ether cooled the metal.
 His system used a compressor to force ether vapour into a condenser where it reverted to liquid form and moved through refrigeration coils.
 As it evaporated into vapour again, it cooled the machine.

-Harrison built his first experimental machine in 1851 and in 1854 built the world’s first commercial ice-making machine.
-He later opened the Victoria Ice Works in Melbourne and then became a partner in the Sydney Ice Company.
+Harrison went on to open the Victoria Ice Works in Melbourne and subsequently became a partner in the Sydney Ice Company.
 In 1873, he was awarded a gold medal at the Melbourne Exhibition by showing that meat kept frozen for months was still edible.
 He proposed that it could be shipped to England for seven shillings a ton.